 If an NOV is being used to disposition a violation normally dispositioned as an NCV (e.g., Green finding), describe the circumstances in accordance with Section 2.3.2.a of the Enforcement Policy (e.g., “This violation is being cited because the licensee failed to place it in the corrective action program to restore compliance and address recurrence consistent with Section 2.3.2 of the Enforcement Policy.”, “This violation is being cited because the licensee failed to restore compliance within a reasonable period of time after the violation was identified consistent with Section 2.3.2 of the Enforcement Policy.”, or “This violation is being cited because the violation was willful.”).
 Record all NOV related corrective action program document number(s) in section 05.02c.

 05.05 Unresolved Item Closure.
-If a finding results in a URI closure, include a reference to URI [Docket Number(s)]/[Report Number]-[Unique Sequential Integer] being closed to this finding. (e.g., “This finding closes URI 050000123/2014007-01.”).
+If a finding or very low safety significant issue results in a URI closure, include a reference to URI [Docket Number(s)]/[Report Number]-[Unique Sequential Integer] being closed to this finding. (e.g., “This finding closes URI 050000123/2014007-01.”).

 0611-06 UNRESOLVED ITEMS